cysouw/diathesis/text/c05_case.md

 ### [ NAA | NAD ] Accusative-to-dative+accusative {#sec:case-double-accusative-dative-swap}

-A few of the verbs that allow for two accusative objects appear to disambiguate this situation by optionally changing one of the accusative arguments to a dative [@next a,b].
+Some verbs that allow for two accusative objects appear to disambiguate this situation by optionally changing one of the accusative arguments to a dative [@next a,b].

 ::: ex
 a.
 Er lehrt mich den Trick.